Texas Tech without 20-plus players with positive COVID tests

-LUBBOCK, Texas (AP) -- Texas Tech is practicing without at least 20 players who have tested positive for COVID-19, as well as an unspecified number of additional players also being isolated because of contact with those affected by the novel coronavirus.
+LUBBOCK, Texas — Texas Tech is practicing without at least 20 players who have tested positive for COVID-19, as well as an unspecified number of additional players also being isolated because of contact with those affected by the novel coronavirus.

 The school said Tuesday that there were 24 active positive cases within the athletic program, including 21 involved with the football team.
 Coach Matt Wells said one of the positive tests in football was a young coach who has been quarantined, but added that none of his full-time staff members were affected.